substance/dar/README.md

 - Documents:  Those are meant to be manipulated by a visual editor, and typically stored as XML or JSON.
 - Assets: Regular files which can be used from any document.
 For instance, two documents could embed the same image.

-## Designed for scientific publishing
+## Designed for research and scientific publishing

-Dar has been designed for storing [reproducible research articles](https://elifesciences.org/labs/7dbeb390/reproducible-document-stack-supporting-the-next-generation-research-article), but can be used for any other purpose as well.
+Dar is being designed for storing [reproducible research publications](https://elifesciences.org/labs/7dbeb390/reproducible-document-stack-supporting-the-next-generation-research-article), but is suitable for any kind of digital documents.

 ## Goals

 - Establish standardised research publications
 - Self-contained archive (includes manuscript, images, source code and data)
 - Stand-alone, offline execution
-- long-term preservation
+- Long-term preservation
+- Language and tool-agnostic (e.g. run Python and/or R, open with Jupyter or Stencila)
-- machine-friendly format to ease development of tools
+- Machine-friendly format to ease development of tools

 ## Specifications

 The following specifications define a markup language (XML) for research articles and spreadsheets:

 - [JATS4M](specs/JATS4M.md): An XML format, based on JATS, the de facto standard for archiving and interchange of scientific open-access contents with XML
-- [SheetML](specs/SheetML): A simple XML format to describe sheets (think MS Excel or Google sheets) but designed for reproducible scientific computations
+- [SheetML](specs/SheetML.md): A simple XML format to describe sheets (think MS Excel or Google sheets) but designed for reproducible scientific computations

 ## Editors